viridia/factory/Notes.md

 * Page that shows orphan workers.
 * Maybe don't delete workers quite so eagerly.
 * Use the 'status' endpoint for watching worker status?
+* recipe language: all tasks within a step? pattern?

 Intervals:
 Short: followUpIntervalMs